GaelGirodon/markdown-to-document/README.md

 }
 ```

-3 hooks (and their arguments) are available:
+These hooks (and their arguments) are available:

 - **`preCompile`**: called after source file loading and before Markdown compilation
   - `md` (`string`): Markdown document